GoogleCloudPlatform/nodejs-docs-samples/appengine/hello-world/flexible/README.md

-# Quickstart for Node.js in the App Engine Flexible Environment
+# Quickstart for Node.js in the App Engine flexible environment

 This is the sample application for the
-[Quickstart for Node.js in the App Engine Flexible Environment][tutorial] tutorial found in the [Google App Engine Node.js Flexible Environment][appengine] documentation.
+[Quickstart for Node.js in the App Engine flexible environment][tutorial] tutorial found in the [Google App Engine Node.js flexible environment][appengine] documentation.

 * [Setup](#setup)